Wesleyan College: Mission and History

 ARH 396 Special Topics: 3 hours

-BFA students may take a 300 level course for 3 or 6 hours at a time.
-If the student wishes to take 6 hours of the same course in the same semester she must obtain advisor approval.
+BFA students may take a 300 or 400 level course for 3 or 6 hours at a time.
+If the student wishes to take 6 hours of the same course in the same semester she must obtain advisor and instructor approval.

-ART 300 Intermediate Drawing: 3 or 6 hours
+ART 302 Intermediate Painting & Drawing: 3 or 6 hours

 ART 318 Intermediate Ceramics: 3 or 6 hours